RaulVS14/AJAX-with-PHP/README.md

 Lecture 2: AJAX with PHP Using jQuery - Creating the Environment

 Lecture 3: AJAX with PHP Using jQuery - Get & Post Methods

+# Section: 2 - AJAX with PHP Project

+Lecture 4: AJAX with PHP Using jQuery - Registration Form Project